 Northcott Neuroscience Laboratory

-Lab head: Dr Marina Kenenrson
+Lab head: A/Prof Marina Kenenrson

 Location: ANZAC Research Institue

-Unravelling the Molecular Basis of Motor and Sensory Neuron Degeneration Using Next Generation Sequencing
+Finding Genes for Motor and Sensory Neuron Degeneration Using Next Generation Sequencing

 Primary supervisor: Marina Kennerson

 In recent years significant progress has been made in finding the molecular causes of the premature death of neurons (neurodegeneration).
 The mechanisms of neurodegeneration can be divided into those that result in death of cell bodies (neuronopathies) and those that result in the ‘dying back’ of the distal neuron (axonal degenerations).
 Neurons are our longest (up to 1m) and most polarised cells.
 The unique morphology and the specialised cellular and energy requirements, highlight the inherent vulnerability of neurons to length dependent degeneration.

 The Northcott Neuroscience Laboratory at the ANZAC Research Institute has an international reputation for mapping genes for Charcot-Marie-Tooth (CMT) disease, the most common and incurable group of disorders of the peripheral nervous system.
 Clinical characteristics of CMT include progressive distal limb weakness, muscle atrophy, loss of deep tendon reflexes, and sensory abnormalities.
 By discovering genes causing CMT we are defining proteins involved with the ‘dying back’ (axonal degeneration) of peripheral nerves.
 This pathogenic process is common to many neurodegenerative disorders including Parkinson’s disease, Alzheimer’s disease and motor neuron disease.